 • The Barn Owl has a distinctive heart-shaped, white face.
 Curiously, it has earned the nickname "monkey-faced" owl in rural parts of Tennessee.

 We have included the most common box design for Barn Owls.

 Use natural, uncoated wood such as cedar or redwood which are more durable than pine or exterior plywood.
 Use at least ¾ inch boards.

 Nest Box Placement

 Boxes can be erected on poles in open fields, in barns, or in unused grain silos.
 All boxes should be in or near good hunting ground and exit holes should face open areas with a clear line of flight.

-We recommend placing boxes 20 to 25 feet off the ground, but Barn Owls will use boxes only 12 feet off the ground.
+We recommend placing boxes 20 to 25 feet off the ground, but Barn Owls will use boxes as low as 8 feet off the ground.
 Barn owls are known to nest in close proximity to one another, in some cases with many pairs in one barn, however we recommend not installing boxes within 100 feet of one another.